7shraddha/SkewPNN/README.md

-# Skew Probabilistic Neural Network for handling imbalance data classification
+# Skew Probabilistic Neural Networks for Learning from Imbalanced Data

 ### Introduction
 The Probabilistic Neural Network (PNN) traditionally uses Gaussian kernel density estimation.
 However, this may not capture real-world complexities.
 This README file provides an overview of our approach, its implementation in MATLAB, and instructions for running the code.